What We Do

 Kids at Parish Network

-The children participate in the meal, song, doxology, and a blessing before engaging in a teaching tailored specifically to their age group.
-The children then reengage with the adults for communion.
+All of our House Churches incorporate children.
+The children participate in the meal, song, doxology, and a blessing before engaging in a teaching tailored to their age group.
+The children then rejoin the adults for communion.